Medicare premium payment program eligibility

 Medicare Division

-Employers conducted a Medicare Division election prior to 2012 that offered employees the option to pay the Medicare tax and enroll in the MPPP.
+Employers that conducted Medicare Divisions prior to 2012 offered employees the option to pay the Medicare tax and enroll in the MPPP.

 If you began receiving a disability allowance and continuously received it until age 65 or older, you may be eligible for the MPPP.